 Busan Travel Tips

 - Pollution in Korea is horrible.
 In recent memory, spring 2018 and winter 2019 come to mind as the worst, with many days seeing pollution levels as high as in Beijing, China.
-Bring or buy a face mask.
+Bring or buy a face mask, although these days you’ll be wearing one for another reason!

 - Card is king in Korea, but… always have some cash as backup.
 International cards are notorious for being rejected seemingly at random, so always keep enough money on hand to pay for your meal, entrance ticket, etc.